databio/pepatac/README.md

 # 4. Configuring reference genome assemblies

+## 4.1 Downloading refgenie assemblies

 Whether using the container or native version, you will need to provide external reference genome assemblies.
 The pipeline requires genome assemblies produced by [refgenie](https://github.com/databio/refgenie).

+One feature of the pipeline is *prealignments*, which siphons off reads by aligning to small genomes before the main alignment to the primary reference genome.
+Any prealignments you want to do use will also require refgenie assemblies.
+By default, the pipeline will pre-align to the mitochondrial genome, so you if you want to use the default settings, you will need refgenie assemblies for `rCRSd` genome (for human) or `mouse_chrM` (for mouse) in addition to the primary assembly you wish to use.
+Other ideas for common prealignment references are provided by [ref_decoy](https://github.com/databio/ref_decoy).

 You may [download pre-indexed references](http://big.databio.org/refgenomes) or you may index your own (see [refgenie](https://github.com/databio/refgenie) instructions).

-Any prealignments you want to do use will also require refgenie assemblies.
-Some common examples are provided by [ref_decoy](https://github.com/databio/ref_decoy).
-By default, the pipeline will pre-align to the mitochondrial genome, so you if you want to use the default settings, you should download the `rCRSd` genome (for human) or the `mouse_chrM` (for mouse) in addition to the primary assembly you wish to use.
+## 4.2 Configuring the pipeline to use refgenie assemblies

 Once you've procured assemblies for all genomes you wish to use, you must point the pipeline to where you store these.
 You can do this in two ways, either: 1) with an environment variable, or 2) by adjusting a configuration option.